 SoccerLogic can display event chains leading to (and following) any key event of a match, such as a goal, a foul, a shot on goal, a cross, etc. in rich graphic details.
 It can also create summary views (trellis) of chains leading to any particular event; these make it easy to compare passing movements and identify recurring patterns.
 For greater accuracy, event chains of many matches can be analysed together.
 Computer-based statistical analysis is then used to find among them trends and patterns correlating to good/poor performance.
 This information provides a coach with an objective assessment of the effectiveness of his decisions, and helps him devise winning strategies for subsequent games.”

-“Football performance analysis normally focuses on players, not least because their stats are easier to collect and process.
-Judging a team’s performance is not so simple.
-Team stats normally published in the media (corners, shots, possession, etc.) tell only a small part of the story.
+“The performance of individaul players is usually the focus of the analysis of football, mainly due to their stats being easier to collect and process.
+Assessing a team’s performance is not so simple.
+Team stats normally published by the media (corners, shots, possession, etc.) tell only a small part of the story.
 Players are also the focus of the Castrol and the recent (and controversial) Capello performance index.
-There are no similar indexes for Teams, which are normally assessed solely on form – Wins/Losses and goals scored.
+There are no similar indexes for Teams, which are normally assessed solely on form: Wins/Losses and goals scored.
 Since in football the final result often does not reflect performance on the pitch, this is not a satisfactory way to judge a team’s performance.

 Given the amount of match data that is collected today, I am surprised that nobody has come up with a better method.
-I guess it has much to do with the lack of skilled sports data analysts to fully exploit this data.
-So, I developed my own solution.
+I guess it has much to do with the lack of sports data analysts with the knowledge and skills to make full use of the available data.
+Here is my solution.
 I think it offers a very effective way to measure team’s performance, and can provide interesting stats to the media, as well be as valuable info to coaches.

 My method is based on the analysis of the Possession of each team.
-A Possession is defined as a sequence of events (ball touches) which starts when a team gets the ball and ends when the team loses it to the opposition.
-The method views a football match as a series of alternate Possession.
-This is not unique to football, but can be applied to any ball game (basketball, hockey, rugby, etc.).
-I think basketball is the only ball game that appears to be analysed this way.
-But, compared with basketball, football is a very low scoring game, so the challenge is to find a useful Measure of Performance (MoP).
+A Possession is defined as a sequence of events (ball touches) which starts when a team gets the ball and ends either by losing it to the opposition, or by making and attempt at socring a goal.
+The method views a football match as a series of alternate Possession between two teams.
+This schema is not unique to football, but can be applied to any ball game (basketball, hockey, rugby, etc.).
+To my knowledge basketball is the only ball game that appears to be analysed in this way.
+Since football is a very low scoring game when compared with basketball, the challenge is to find a useful Measure of Performance (MoP) for Possession in the game.